remyd95/SSE_Project1/REPORT.md

 Finally, we computed the Choen's or Cliff's delta, again depending on the normality of the data.
-Each delta result indicates that the difference of the distributions is large, in the case of the times of the Balanced and Performance profile, for example, Choen's data indicates that the results are generally separated by almost an entire standard deviation.
+Each delta result indicates that the difference of the distributions is large, in the case of the times of the Balanced and Performance profile, for example, Choen's delta indicates that the results are generally separated by almost an entire standard deviation.

 <!-- argue about practical signifiance (This is in the discussion or as a new section in results not sure)-->